 Other than the squash, I have used bell peppers.
 I used red ones since they were what I had.
 You can use orange or yellow ones as well.
 Green ones have a distinct flavor and tends to overpower the flavors in this recipe.
 So try and use yellow or orange or red peppers.

 Canned tomatoes are my best friends in the pantry.
 For this Chili, I have used canned diced tomatoes.
-You can also use 1.5 tablespoon tomato paste if you do not have access to this.
+You can also use 1.5 tbsp tomato paste if you do not have access to this.

 Fresh tomatoes and tomato puree are decent substitutes for diced tomatoes as well.